 My first experience of Shiatsu was as a young child and the seed was set.
 After several years of general education, a graphic design BTEC, various work and dabbling in the arts I came back round to Shiatsu when I received a session after my first child and I knew that Shiatsu was what I wanted to be doing.
 It gave me the support I needed at that time in my life and met me on a very deep level.

-After completing the 3 years at the DSS I went straight on to being a teaching assistant for 3 years, having a busy practice in Cornwall and holding workshops at yoga camps and festivals.
+After completing the 3 years at the Devon School of Shiatsu I went straight on to being a teaching assistant for 3 years, having a busy practice in Cornwall and holding workshops at yoga camps and festivals.

 Always enthusiastic to broaden and deepen my skills, I have done various courses including Structural Alignment with Saul Goodman, Central – Channel release with BSS teachers, Seiki-Soho with Akinobu Kishi and Macrobiotic short courses at the International Macrobiotic school, and there are more on the ‘to-do’ list!